LyleCoryMiller/Portfolio-Projects/Project-4-Capital-One-Credit-Risk-Analysis/README.md

 - **Target Age & Repayment Risk**: Monitor age groups with high risk and repeated late payments
 - **Refine Credit Strategies**: Align credit limits with repayment history to manage exposure
 - **Implement Early Intervention**: Use PAY_0 flags to trigger proactive outreach
+- **Automate Risk Flagging**: Use SQL conditions to dynamically flag high-risk customers in real time.
+This enables credit teams to prioritize early intervention and integrate risk signals into BI dashboards.

 ---